JBarroca/JBarroca.github.io/_posts/2018-11-16-adding-disqus-comments-to-a-jekyll-website.md

 URL: *something*
 ```

-After you've edited _config.yml you can now proceed to create the include file for Disqus comments (typically `_includes/disqus_comments.html`).
-The code you need to paste in this file (the so-called Disqus Universal Embed Code) is provided to you by the Disqus website during the setup process, but you can paste the code below which will work on your Jekyll website via [Liquid variables](https://jekyllrb.com/docs/liquid/):
+After you've edited `_config.yml` you can now proceed to create the include file for Disqus comments (typically `_includes/disqus_comments.html`).
+The code you need to paste in this file (the so-called Disqus Universal Embed Code) will be provided to you by the Disqus website during the setup process, but you can paste the code below which will work on your Jekyll website via [Liquid variables](https://jekyllrb.com/docs/liquid/):

 ```